UMCollab/ODM/README.md

 includes a tool for administratively uploading a local directory tree to Google Drive.

-ODM is currently in beta.
-It has undergone some testing, but the codebase is still very new and in flux.

 ## Setting up your environment

 This tool was mainly written and tested using Python 2.7 on Linux.
 Portions of the code were also tested under various versions of Python >= 3.4.

-We recommend using a virtualenv to install ODM's Python dependencies.
+For development, we recommend using a virtualenv to install ODM's Python dependencies.

 * Run `init.sh` to set up the virtualenv
 * When you want to use ODM, source env-setup.sh (`. env-setup.sh`) to set up the